Faculty and Staff of Psychology and Counseling

 Assistant Professor of Psychology, earned his Ph.D. from Northeastern University.
 His area of specialization is experimental social psychology.

 Clinical Mental Health Counseling, LAC; Director, COMPASS-Florham Program, Practicum and Internship Coordinator

 Director of the COMPASS program on the Florham campus and Practicum and Internship Coordinator in the Clinical Mental Health Counseling Program, she earned her M.A. from Fairleigh Dickinson University and M.A. in Experimental Psychology from St. John’s University.

 Organizational Behavior/Leadership; Professor Emeritus

-Dr. Strauss has a M.A. in Industrial Psychology and a Ph.D. in Human Development from New York University.
-Dr. Strauss is the Director of the department’s Applied Leadership Programs, and the Psychology and Counseling Resource Center.
-His research interests include customer service training, and behavioral change theory-coaching and mentoring.
-Dr. Strauss is a New Jersey Licensed Psychologist.
+Dr. Strauss has an M.A. in Industrial Psychology and a Ph.D. in Human Development from New York University.
+Dr. Strauss is the Director of the department’s Applied Leadership Programs and the Psychology and Counseling Resource Center.

-Professor of psychology, earned his Ph.D. from the University of Tennessee.
-His areas of specializations are counseling and clinical psychology.
-His research interests include domestic violence, hypnosis and suggestibility, and health psychology.
+Earned his Ph.D. from the University of Tennessee.
+His areas of specialization are counseling and clinical psychology.

 Andrew R. Eisen, Ph.D.